iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 84 | Power Safety
 =================================================

+The Power Safety protects the motor by checking various parameters in the motor, such as voltage and current, to make sure the values are within a specific range.
+If the values are above or below the thresholds, the motor will coast and lock down to prevent any commands from being processed.
+The motor will unlock once the parameters are back within the thresholds.

     .. table:: Power Safety
         :widths: 8 18 15 10 5 50
         :class: tight-table